-A floating dock is a type of structure that is designed to float on water.
-They are usually made up of modular floating dock blocks that can be assembled in various configurations, making them very versatile.
-They can be used for various purposes, including swimming, fishing, and sunbathing as well as easy-to-access entry to boats, kayaks, and canoes.
+A floating dock is an aquatic structure designed to float on water.
+They typically consist of floating pontoon blocks that can be assembled into different configurations for easy assembly; making these docks very adaptable.
+A dock may serve many different functions including swimming, fishing and sunbathing as well as providing easy entry for boats, kayaks and canoes.

 types of floating docks